NoroffFEU/social-media-client/README.md

 Project is configured to run ESLint on commit: Done

-Project is configured to run Jest on commit
+Project is configured to run Jest on commit: Done

 Project is configured to deploy to pages on merge to default